hkatic/clock/readme.md

 - If you check the Quiet hours" checkbox and keep the "Quiet hours start time" or "Quiet hours end time" field empty, or type a mistaken value, the "Quiet hours" checkbox will be unchecked automatically, to avoid errors;
 - A message should be displayed to report your error.

-## Compatibility

-- This add-on is compatible with the versions of NVDA ranging from 2014.3 until 2021.1.

 [1]: https://addons.nvda-project.org/files/get.php?file=cac

 [2]: https://addons.nvda-project.org/files/get.php?file=cac-dev